philfitch-401-advanced-javascript/alchemy-fsjs-fall-2019/curriculum/class-12/lab/README.md

 weather | object with weather conditions (see demo, choose some fields) attendance | number with min of 1 (not required as will not be available initially)

-## Weather Middleware
+## Middlewares

 When adding a stop, the API takes an address search, but needs to look up additional information.
 There are services in the starter code, you'll need to get your own api keys.

-Use both geolocation and weather api.
-This would allow geolocation to return zip for weather api.
+Create middleware for both geolocation and weather api (will need to be chained).
+This would allow geolocation to return lat, lng for weather api.

 ## Rubric **15pts**